 Inside the culture of Inspire

 When people join Inspire, they’re not just another employee; they’re an Avenger.
 It has a lot more to do with protecting our planet than it does with a love for high-budget blockbusters.
-Inspire aims to be more than just a company — Avengers are committed to creating a brighter energy future.
-The company believes consumer technology products are the vehicles best-equipped to get us there.
+Inspire’s mission is to drive massive progress towards a brighter energy future.
+The company believes simplifying consumer adoption of clean energy and smart home technologies is the vehicle best-equipped to get us there.

 The company is in rapid growth mode, with approximately half of the team in its Center City, Philadelphia office and the other half in Santa Monica, California.
 Despite the distance, silos don’t exist at Inspire.
 Bi-coastal team members collaborate closely with company-wide Slack channels and both offices have live video streams to encourage interactions throughout the day.
 When the member support team (known internally as “member support Avengers”) said their CRM software was lackluster, the product and development teams fixed it by building an entirely new platform customized to their needs.

 Team members in Philadelphia have the opportunity to spend time working in Santa Monica, and vice versa.
 Santa Monica employees might have the luxury of working in beautiful Southern California, but Philadelphia-based staff are afforded an incredible view of City Hall from Inspire’s lofty perch across the street.
 All Inspire employees, however, share a passion for the environment and a perpetual thirst for learning — especially on the job.
 Just ask Inspire’s developers, who learned Angular 2 to build the company’s consumer technology platform.